reinimax/etch-a-sketch/README.md

 # Etch a sketch

 My second JavaScript project on the Foundations curriculum at [The Odin Project](https://www.theodinproject.com).
 The application creates a drawing surface reminiscent of an [Etch A Sketch](https://en.wikipedia.org/wiki/Etch_A_Sketch).
 The drawing surface consists of `<div>` elements that are created with two nested for-loops.
 On mouseover, each `<div>` is filled with a random color at 10% opacity.
-Each time one hovers over a `<div>` the opacity is increased until the square becomes black.
+Each time one hovers over a `<div>` the opacity and darkness of the color are increased until the square becomes black.
 A button enables creating a new drawing surface with a custom "resolution".
 The number entered into the prompt denotes the number of `<div>`'s per row.
 This number is limited to 150 because of performance issues.

 ![Screenshot](screenshot.png)